goabstract/Marketing-for-Engineers/README.md

 Collection of marketing channels for getting the first users.
 Most of these ways will take a lot of time and effort, but don’t actually cost money to do it yourself.
 Some channels, like Content Marketing or Influencer Marketing are comprehensively explained in its own directories below.
 * [Do Things that Don't Scale](http://paulgraham.com/ds.html), by Paul Graham.
 He is co-founder of Y Combinator, computer scientist, venture capitalist, and enterpreneur.
 This essay is a must-read for every stratup founder, indie developer or creator.
 You can also find many other useful essays in Paul Graham blog.
 * [How to Grow Your Startup on a $0 Marketing Budget](https://producthabits.com/how-to-grow-your-startup-on-a-0-marketing-budget/), by Hiten Shah
+* [How We Got Our First 2,000 Users Doing Things That Don’t Scale] by amazing [Ryan Hoover](https://twitter.com/rrhoover), co-founder of Product Hunt.

 The main rule of successful marketing without budget: Don't Become A Spammer :trollface: